 To determine pregnancy, breeders often use a very reliable natural pregnancy test called a 'spit-off'.
 This involves the male being brought back to the same female at 2 and/or 4 weeks after the last mating date.
 If the female spits at the male and does not sit, this is usually a positive indication of pregnancy.
 However, if the female sits again, this is a negative indication of pregnancy.
 After 2 months following the last successful mating date, it is possible to arrange a veterinary ultrasound to confirm pregnancy if needed.

 Due to their origins in the mountains with cold, dark nights, most alpacas give birth during the morning.
 This gives the cria enough time to dry out before nightfall.
 This is especially important as alpacas do not lick their young when born, which often speeds up the drying process in other animals.

 An alpaca giving birth is known as an ‘unpacking’.
 Most females give birth to a single cria and twins are very rare.
 Alpacas rarely need assistance during the birth, and they can show almost no signs of giving birth!

-Still interested in keeping alpacas?
-We recommend you visit a few alpaca keepers in order to discover first-hand how herds are managed and cared for.
+If you are interested in keeping alpacas, we recommend visiting a few alpaca keepers in order to discover first-hand how herds are managed and cared for.
 You can also receive some much-needed advice and guidance, and may even get some personal experience in handling them.
-We offer valuable guidance and support to individuals considering keeping alpacas, as well as welcoming visitors to see our beautiful herd.
-Please contact us for further information or to arrange a visit.
+We offer valuable guidance and support to individuals considering keeping alpacas; just contact us for further information.